Professor of Psychology

 Selected Lab Alumni:

-Rita McNamara, Assistant Professor, Victoria University of Wellington.
+Rita McNamara, Lecturer in Cross Cultural Psychology, Victoria University of Wellington.

 Jonathan Lanman, Lecturer, Queen's University Belfast.